 What would you say is the best business book ever read, and why?

-I’m a real fan of most things that Daniel Goleman.
+I’m a real fan of most things that Daniel Goleman has written.
 I loved the book he did with Annie McKee called Primal Leadership: Realising the Power of Emotional Intelligence.

 Can you share a personal productivity tip?